 Make a keyword list

 Before you dive into your preferred keyword research tool, start by making a keyword seed list to ensure no core opportunities are missed.
 A seed list is the baseline for keywords and phrases most relevant to your business and provides the foundation for all of your expanded keyword research.
-There are a several ways to approach creating a seed list, such as identifying the following:
+There are several ways to approach creating a seed list, such as identifying the following:

 - How customers talk about your products or services